 2-Wheel Drive Or 4-Wheel Drive?

 These terms refer to which wheels are delivering power to the ground in your GM vehicle.
-In GM truck and full-size SUV (Chevrolet Tahoe, GMC Yukon, and Cadillac Escalade) configurations, your options are 2-wheel drive (rear wheels) and 4-wheel drive.
+In GM truck and full-size SUV (Chevrolet Tahoe and GMC Yukon) configurations, your options are 2-wheel drive (rear wheels) and 4-wheel drive.

 Advantages of Rear-Wheel Drive